 Fraunces Tavern Museum is looking for volunteer Docents.
 Whether it’s helping with our guided tours for adults or working with the general public on the weekends, Docents are the face of the museum.
 Docents will have the opportunity to facilitate a connection between the visitor and the Revolutionary history that took place here at Fraunces Tavern.

 Time commitment ranges between 2 to 4 hours, either one or multiple days a week, including weekends.
 Volunteers must be able to commit to at least 1 full year.
-Will occasionally lead 60 minute private or public group guided tours through museum gallery and exhibit spaces.
+Will occasionally lead 60 minute private or public group tours through museum gallery and exhibition spaces.

-Benefits include free admission to the museum and its lectures, exhibit openings, eligibility for a free MetroCard, annual volunteer field trip, and an annual volunteer dinner at Fraunces Tavern.
+Benefits include free admission to the museum and its lectures, exhibition openings, eligibility for a free MetroCard, annual volunteer field trip, and an annual volunteer dinner at Fraunces Tavern.
 We need volunteers to ensure the success of our educational programming so you would truly be making a difference.
 Former teaching, public speaking experience, or a focus in History or Museum Studies a plus.

 Become a Museum Volunteer if you are: